ding-lab/submit.CPTAC3/README.md

 * Move data files away from scripts directory
 * Generalize this work so works on DC2 and Epazote too

+# git strategy

+* Different submissions will have different directories on disk, but share codebase, which is versioned and tagged for every submit.
+Implicit assumption is that submissions worked on one at a time, then not reworked thereafter.

 # Background

 * submit.CPTAC3.b1.A/ has work from epazote, which was used to submit CPTAC3.b1.A.
 Most of that work has been superceded by workflow here